SchulzLab/TFAnalysis/README.md

 # TFAnalysis
-This project contains our code used to generate the leaderboard, conference, and final round submissions to the _ENCODE DREAM in vivo Transcription Factor Binding Site Prediction Challenge_.
+This project contains our code used for generating the leaderboard, conference, and final round submissions to the _ENCODE DREAM in vivo Transcription Factor Binding Site Prediction Challenge_.
 The master branch reflects the code we used for the final-round submissions.
 Tree 53508fd4b0 reflects the state of the code for the conference-round.
 The following description  is valid for the final-round submission only.

 ##Required software
-In order to operate our code on a linux system, the following software must be installed:
+In order to operate our code on a linux system, the following softwares must be installed:
 - [bedtools](https://github.com/arq5x/bedtools2) (minimum version 2.25.0)
 - R (minimum version 3.x.x)
 - The _randomForest_ R-package